Gantt Chart in Webi

-End product looks like this.
+End product using the workaround looks like this.

 As it’s an overlap of Bar Chart and Horizontal table, I think it’s going to be really difficult to add complex interactivity to it.
 If you can build up on this and add some interactivity, great, if not, I’d suggest you all to have this as a standard non-interactive chart in the report.

 Credit to Ayman Salem, his response (specifically formula for variable In) to this question, gave me the idea for variable Start at Nth day of Year, without which, I was struggling on this workaround.

 Below is the sample data set used (related to Project Time Line), with excel as source.

 |Project||Stage||Start Date||End Date|

 Step 1: Create Time Dimensions for Start Date